 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.
-If you still have issues after this, please contact us.

-This event is brought to you by the same team from the Metro Health Grand Rapids Marathon.
-As runners, we know how important Boston is to you.
-And we know what it takes to get there.
-We’ve been there ourselves, and we’ve helped THOUSANDS of runners get there in our 15 years with the Metro Health Grand Rapids Marathon.
-And for 2019, we’re here to help you get there with a race focused completely on getting you to Boston 20120.
-CONTACT US WITH QUESTIONS email@example.com, 616 293 3145
+This event is brought to you by the same team that puts on the UM Health-West Grand Rapids Marathon.
+As runners, we know how important Boston is to you, and we know what it takes to get there.
+We’ve been there ourselves, and we’ve helped THOUSANDS of runners get there in our 19 years with the UM Health-West Grand Rapids Marathon.
+In 2023 we’re here to help you get there with a race focused completely on getting you to Boston 2024.

 There are qualifying standards to get into this race.
 The reason we have qualifying standards is because WE WANT EVERYONE IN THIS RACE PREPARED TO QUALIFY FOR BOSTON!
 The table is below.
-For Boston Qualifying standards and info on their registration dates, CLICK
+For more on Boston Qualifying standards and info on their registration dates, CLICK

 To get into this event, you need to complete a qualifying race.
 Qualifying Race Information: